-- 8.15 For sites in the rural area where proposals involve the conversion or re-build of traditional farm buildings the Council will refer applicants to Local Plan policy HE1 and Historic England's guidance, Adapting Traditional Farm Buildings Best Practice Guidelines for Adaptive Reuse (2017).
-The Kent Farmsteads Guidance (2014) and Kent Downs AONB Farmsteads Guidance (2012) also provide useful information and should be referred to, particularly for development within the Kent Downs AONB. - 8.16 Proposals for major (as defined by NPPF) employment development that are not located on sites identified for employment in this Plan (sites listed in Policy SP6 Part 1) will be required to provide information with their application to demonstrate why the proposal could not be located on one of the allocated sites and/or Discovery Park, Sandwich.
-This is to ensure that the employment land strategy of the Plan is not undermined through proposals which could have otherwise been delivered on the sites proposed in this Plan.
+8.15 For sites in the rural area where proposals involve the conversion or re-build of traditional farm buildings the Council will refer applicants to Local Plan policy HE1 and Historic England's guidance "Adapting Traditional Farm Buildings Best Practice Guidelines for Adaptive Reuse, 2017.
+The Kent Farmsteads Guidance, 2014 and Kent Downs AONB Farmsteads Guidance, 2012 also provide useful information and should be referred to, particularly for development within the Kent Downs AONB.